 The floating market also attracts food vendors serving Bánh mì sandwiches or noodle soups for breakfast.
 The river is the meeting point for all kinds of merchants, big and small ones.

 After stocking enough products, buyers go back to land and resell the fruits and vegetables in the street markets, where final consumers do the daily shopping.
-The sales cycle is completed.
+The sale cycle is completed.

-A visit to fruit gardens in Can Tho
+Cruise the canals and visit the fruit gardens outside Can Tho